symfony/symfony-docs/cookbook/configuration/front_controllers_and_kernel.rst

 Environments have been covered extensively
 :doc:`in the previous chapter </cookbook/configuration/environments>`,
-and you probably remember that the Standard Edition comes with three of them - ``dev``, ``prod`` and ``test``.
+and you probably remember that the Symfony Standard Edition comes with three of them - ``dev``, ``prod`` and ``test``.

 More technically, these names are nothing more than strings passed from the